macaihu/work-doc/english/songoficeandfire/A_Clash_of_Kings.md

 lark we would dress in each other's clothes and spend a whole day each as the other.
 Yet even so, when Jaime was given his

 first sword, there was none for me.
-‘What do I get?'
+'What do I get?'
 I remember asking.
 We were so much alike, I could never understand why

 they treated us so differently.
 Jaime learned to fight with sword and lance and mace, while I was taught to smile and sing and